NavruzJn/simple-nestjs-api/README.md

-#Simple Nest JS Api
+# Simple Nest JS Api

-This repo is created only for complete test assessment
+This repo is created only to complete test assessment

 To launch project: